• Skip to primary navigation

 Nicolet iN10MX FTIR imaging system

-• Spatial resolution 10 micron in aperture mode (diffraction-limited), 25/50 micron in fast scanning mode
+• Microscope: spatial resolution 10 micron in aperture mode (diffraction-limited)

 • Point, Line and Area scans